 Especially executives are statistically retiring later than the average.
 An 50-aged leader has 15 years and more creative time these days.

 This offers many opportunities for older people, who were often considered to be immediate in recent years.
 It depends on the right strategy for self-marketing for the 50 + applicants: Each applicant should ask themselves, according to which criteria a company selects an employee and specifically addresses it in the application.

 5. Score with numbers, data, facts

 First and foremost, these criteria include what a potential employee has previously achieved and achieved, what benefits he has given to previous employers and can bring to his own company.
 It is usually about concrete successes in the hard facts: reduced costs, increased sales, increased profits or other measurable benefits that serve these purposes.

-In particular, executives around the 50 have a lot of success and benefits to offer.
-This is to be presented in black and white, that is, to be proven, for example in a column entitled "Contributions to Business Success" or a "Current Account".
+Managers in their 50s in particular have a lot of successes and benefits to offer.
+It is important to present this in black and white, that is, to prove it, for example in a section “Contributions to business success” or a “Current account”.

 6. Apply on the right job market

 Another important criterion for the success of applying for the 50 yearlings is the processing of the right market.
 Approximately 80 percent of vacancies are filled without ever being publicly advertised, especially in leadership positions.